geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 If needed, I could still create a docker image with Hugo, Go, Node and npm inside but that's something for the future as well.

 Enjoy.

+## Resources

+At the time of writing the theme and main website code can be viewed at the [website](https://github.com/xtreamwayz/website) repository and the imported project modules are in the [xtreamwayz](https://github.com/xtreamwayz) namespace.
+The generated documentation is available at https://xtreamwayz.netlify.com/.